VT-Collab/StROL_RAL/Readme.md

 </div>
 </center>

+#### RELATIVE WEIGHT OF THE CORRECTIVE TERM:
 We also performed simulated experiments in this environment to study the effect that the relative weight of $g$ and $\hat g$ has on the online learning from humans.
 We write the equation for modified learning dynamics as

 $$
 \tilde g = g + \lambda \cdot \hat g
 $$

-We vary the value of lambda from 0.5 to 10 and report the results for two different testing conditions --- (a) when the simulated human model matches that of training and (b) when the simulated human uses a prior different from the training conditions.
+We vary the value of lambda from 0 to 10 and report the results for two different testing conditions --- (a) "Best Case": when the robot is given the prior and the human model similar to training and (b) "Worst Case": when the robot has an incorrect prior.

 <center>
     <div align="center">